-Construction of the Ola electric scooter’s plant in Hosur, Tamil Nadu began last month.
+Construction of the Ola electric scooter’s plant in the southern Indian state of Tamil Nadu began in February.
 Ola Electric plans to bring the world’s largest two-wheeler factory up in record time in an estimated 10+ million man-hours.
-A short video reveals that the construction work began on the 7th of this month and shows the progress made so far:
+A short video reveals what one can expect from this record-breaking facility:

 Video Source: youtube.com/Ola Electric

-The first phase of the “mega-factory” will become operational in the coming months, and that will provide Ola an initial capacity of 2 million units a year.
-With the completion of Phase 1 at the 500-acre site, the company will be able to start manufacturing the Ola electric scooter.
+The first phase of the “mega-factory” will become operational in the coming months, and that will provide Ola with an initial capacity of 2 million electric scooters a year.
+With the completion of Phase 1 at the 500-acre site, the company will start manufacturing the Ola electric scooter and exporting it to markets like New Zealand.

 Ola has partnered with ABB for robotics and automation solutions for the world’s largest scooter plant.
 It will utilise ABB’s automation solutions in the main manufacturing process lines of the “mega-factory,” including the painting and welding lines.

-The European technology company’s IRB 5500 paint robots, IRB 2600 Integrated Dressing robots will be in charge of the painting and welding lines of the Ola plant in Tamil Nadu.
-The Indian mobility company will source ABB IRB 6700 robots as well, and that will be for assembly and material handling in the battery and motor assembly lines.
+The European technology company’s IRB 5500 paint robots, IRB 2600 Integrated Dressing robots will be in charge of the painting and welding lines of the Ola plant.
+The mobility company will source ABB IRB 6700 robots as well, and that will be for assembly and material handling in the battery and motor assembly lines.

-In January, Ola announced a tie-up with Siemens for the upcoming electric vehicle plant in Tamil Nadu.
+In January, Ola announced a tie-up with Siemens for the upcoming electric vehicle plant.
 The partnership with the German conglomerate will allow the company to access its integrated Digital Twin design and manufacturing solutions for digitalizing and validating product and production before beginning operations.

 Ola plans to build its factory on Industry 4.0 principles, which Siemens claims to be a global leader in.
 This highly advanced manufacturing facility will make use of almost 5,000 robots.
-The company has also said that the Ola electric scooter will “reimagine” the expectations of customers from a scooter.
+The company has also said that the Ola electric scooter will “reimagine” customers’ expectations from a scooter.

 Ola Electric Scooter launch & ownership models

-The Etergo AppScooter has won several awards for its innovative design and engineering.
-Amsterdam-based Etergo was founded in 2014 and they revealed the AppScooter in 2018 with an innovative design and features LED DRLs, headlamp and tail lamps, single telescopic suspension in the front and horizontally mounted shock at the rear, a 7.0-inch touchscreen display that can be connected to a smartphone and controlled through handlebar buttons.
-In the Indian version of the electric scooter, LiveMint says that Ola Play, the company’s own connected platform and NavIC, the Indian global positioning system, would be installed.
+Amsterdam-based Etergo was founded in 2014, and they revealed the AppScooter in 2018 with an innovative design and features LED DRLs, headlamp and tail lamps, single telescopic suspension in the front and horizontally mounted shock at the rear, a 7.0-inch touchscreen display that can be connected to a smartphone and controlled through handlebar buttons.
+In the Ola version of the electric scooter, Ola Play, the company’s own connected platform and NavIC, the global positioning system, is likely to be installed.

-One of the major highlights of the electric scooter is its range of 240 km.
-The scooter can be fitted with three battery modules, each with 1.16 kWh capacity and 80 km range.
+The Appscooter can be fitted with three battery modules, each with a 1.16 kWh capacity and 80 km range.
 The electric motor makes a maximum power of 6 kW and a maximum torque of 135 Nm at the wheel, which allows the scooter to go from 0 to 45 km/h in 3.9 seconds.
 The software is based on Android OS, compatible with iOS, has WiFi and Bluetooth connectivity and can receive over-the-air updates.
 The AppScooter also boasts 50-litre under-seat storage.
+These specifications are expected to change in the Ola Electric Scooter, the details of which will be announced in the coming weeks.

 AppScooter Image Gallery

 Experts believe that electric two-wheelers will become more relevant in the post-COVID world and Ola Electric is aiming to transform the global two-wheeler market into a clean energy future.
-Ola Electric is currently involved in various pilots to deploy electric vehicles and charging solutions across cities.
 Previously, Aggarwal said that electric mobility is the future and there is an opportunity in the post COVID world to accelerate the adoption of electric mobility globally.
 He added that he is very excited to welcome the entire Etergo team to Ola Electric and is looking forward to making Ola’s vision a reality by working closely with them.

 |Etergo AppScooter Specifications||Figures|